1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Pineapple Salsa

-Fun fact: Pineapples were named by early European explorers because they resemble pinecones!
+Fun fact: pineapples were introduced by the early European explorers and were given the name because they resembled pinecones!

 Cooking Time/Duration